GreyRook/code-with-style/docs/typescript/angular/README.md

 The shared module shouldn’t have any dependency to the rest of the application and should therefore not rely on any other module.

 The components folder contains all the “shared” components.
-This are components like loaders and buttons, which multiple components would benefit from.
+These are components like loaders and buttons, which multiple components would benefit from.

 The `directives`, `interfaces` and `pipes` folders contain the directives, interfaces and pipes used across the application.
 Shared styles, like scss variables and mixins, are placed in the `styles` folder.